About Leslie Hilburn Fabian, LICSW

 As a licensed independent clinical social worker and psychotherapist, Leslie has worked with individuals facing a variety of life challenges.
 With her deep understanding of what constitutes healthy relationships, she is highly skilled at assisting couples with relationship difficulties.
-Both Fabians have been committed to creating and maintaining a meaningful, conscious marriage for over two decades.
-They have participated in myriad couples' workshops, including several with Joyce and Barry Vissell (The Shared Heart Foundation); with Sandra Cole; Niela Miller; and "Getting the Love you Want" trainings (Harville Hendrix's Imago work).
+The Fabians have been committed to creating and maintaining their own meaningful, conscious marriage for nearly a quarter of a century.
+They have participated in myriad couples' workshops, including several with Joyce and Barry Vissell (The Shared Heart Foundation), Dr. Sandra Cole, Niela Miller, and "Getting the Love you Want" trainings (Harville Hendrix's Imago work).

 Niela Miller, MS Ed, LCSW, LMHC, founder of PeopleSystems Potential and author of Counseling in Genderland, has said of the Fabians, "Absolute devotion and deep love has been the foundation of their continued commitment.
 [Leslie's book] will be an eye-opener for those who struggle with similar situations, as well as an unintended primer on what it takes to maintain and grow a deeply intimate relationship against many odds."

 As Leslie chronicled the transgender journey from a wife's perspective, she realized that her narrative was emerging as the Fabians' love story.
 This is apparent to Candace Semigran, former Vice President and COO of Insight Seminars, Inc. and author of One Minute Self Esteem.
 Of Leslie's book she has said, "[It's] an incredible story of a shared journey of love and a reminder to everyone who reads it of what is truly important for all of us—in our lives and in all of our relationships: loving, forgiveness, honoring, trust, honesty, friendship, spirit, fun, laughter, and joy."

 Click on a link below to purchase My Husband's a Woman Now: